AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: hyper mode

-    Whether to display hyper links in the editors when the :kbd:`control` key is pressed.
+    Whether to display hyper links in the editors when the :kbd:`Control` key is pressed.
 See :ref:`Navigating_with_hyperlinks`.

   * :guilabel:`Clipboard size`